 Robert F. Mullen, PhD

 A fallacy is a belief based on unreliable evidence and unsound arguments.
-As we discussed earlier, we cognitively distort to reinforce or justify our self-beliefs and validate our irrational attitudes, rules, and assumptions – how we perceive, think, and behave.
+As we discussed earlier, we cognitively distort to reinforce or justify our self-beliefs and validate our irrational attitudes, rules, and assumptions – how we think and behave.

 Space is Limited

-When we feel externally controlled, we see ourselves as weak and powerless.
-We blame outside forces (fate, the weather, authority figures) for the adversity in our lives.
+When we feel externally controlled, we see ourselves as weak and powerless, blaming outside forces for our adversities.
 We accuse our gender, race, sexuality, weight, income, and education rather than assume responsibility for our actions.
 A health scare becomes an act of god, the philanderer blames his wife for leaving him, and our failing grade is because our instructor has a personal grudge.

-Conversely, the fallacy of internal control is when we assume unrealistic responsibility for everything.
-We believe we have power and influence over other people’s thoughts, emotions, and behaviors.
+Conversely, the fallacy of internal control is when we believe we have power and influence over other people’s thoughts, emotions, and behaviors.
 We blame ourselves for their mishaps and misfortunes.
 It is our fault our friend turns to drugs because we weren’t supportive.
 Our supervisor suffers a heart attack because we continually miss deadlines.

 We believe external forces control us because we feel powerless over what happens to us.
 Our sense of hopelessness tells us any effort towards remedy is futile.
 “They think I’m incompetent.”
 “She finds me unattractive.”
 “I don’t belong here.”
 We subsequently feel guilty for our inadequacy, and shame for our weakness.
 We wallow in self-pity, convinced that attempts at happiness are pointless.